mattcip/docs-v3/docs/hardware/ZM1-Development-Board.md

 ## Power

-Power to the ZM1-DB is supplied via the on-board USB-C connector or directly via the “24V” screw.
+Power to the ZM1-DB is supplied via the on-board USB-C connector or directly via the "+Power-" screw (9-36 Vdc).